IWM has been collecting for over 100 years and holds 33 million items in our collections. We must carefully consider all new additions.

 Offer an object to IWM

-However, as we receive many offers of donations, we cannot reply to all of them individually.
+But, as we receive many offers of donations, we cannot individually reply to them all.

-If you do not hear from us within a month of contact, please assume that your offer has not been accepted and we will not be adding the material to our collections.
+If you do not hear from us within a month of contact, please assume that your offer was rejected.

 Offer an object